 Who needs to comply with REACH?

 Companies that make, import, use, or sell chemicals in the European Economic Area (EEA) and Great Britain (GB) must follow REACH.
 This includes makers, importers, users, and sellers of chemicals.
+The upcoming REACH Recast will extend registration obligations to certain polymers and low-tonnage substances.

 What are the key steps for REACH compliance?